fac27/Atlas-Adventure/README.md

 ## Prototype

 - We wanted to focus on two things, **interactivity** and **reusability**
-- With this in mind, our idea for a country guessing game came about
 - Our wireframes focused on replicating the experience across devices, and was built with mobile-first in mind
-- The structure for the app was simple:
-    1. A landing page to welcome the user
-    2. A loading screen to indicate the game (and APIs) are loading
-    3. A game screen, displaying country facts, images, and flags
-    4. A success/fail screen, showing the users points tally and letting them continue to the next challenge

 ### Wireframes